Guide: How To Make The Perfect Restaurant Floor Plan

 A restaurant floor plan is essentially a map of your restaurant's interior.
 This includes the dining room, table layouts, restrooms, kitchen, staff areas, and all of the entrances and exits.
 If your restaurant has an outdoor space, it's part of the floor plan too.

-Think of restaurant floor planning as a sort of choreography, or air traffic control, crucial to orchestrate all the hustle and bustle of customers coming and going while staff deliver and clear endless plates, bowls, silver-, and glassware.
+Think of restaurant floor planning as a sort of choreography, or air traffic control, crucial to orchestrate all the hustle and bustle of customers coming and going while staff deliver and clear endless plates, bowls, silverware, and glassware.

 Do guests have a clear path to the restroom?
 Is that separate from the route servers must take from the kitchen?
 Does kitchen noise overwhelm nearby tables?